 BMI (Body Mass Index) is one of the most common calculations used to determine an ideal body weight.
-The calculation uses both height and weight to give a numerical value that is then interpreted to fit into one of the five categories on a body mass index chart.
+A person’s height and weight are used to determine a BMI score.
+This score fits into one of the five categories on a body mass index chart.
 The five categories are underweight, normal weight, overweight, obesity and severe obesity.

 Body mass index (BMI) is a calculation that requires both a person’s weight in kilograms and height in metres.
 Weight is divided into height squared (kg/m²), and the resulting numerical value then can be interpreted on a BMI chart or by using the recommended ranges for the five categories.
+So if we wanted to calculate the BMI of a person who weighs 80kg and is 1.6 metres tall, the calculation would be: 80 ÷ (1.6 x 1.6) = 31.25 BMI.
 Underweight is a BMI less than 18.5, normal weight is a BMI between 18.5-24.9, overweight is a BMI of 25-29.9, obesity is a BMI of 30-39.9, and severe obesity is a BMI equal to or greater than 40.
 BMI should be viewed as a rough guide rather than a precise way to determine if you have obesity.

 “How much should I weigh?” is a very common question that can’t be answered with just a number on a scale.
 Two measurements that can help to determine what a healthy weight is for a person is their body mass index and waist circumference.
 Body mass index is a calculation using a person’s height and weight to estimate their amount of body fat.
 Waist circumference can help to determine whether excessive fat is in the abdominal area, which increases a person’s risk for health problems associated with obesity.
 This risk increases if an adult male has a waist circumference larger than 40 inches and a female has a waist circumference larger than 35 inches.